Randomcoder6407/A-writeup-of-sorts-greycattheflag/The Real GreyCTF survey/README.md

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240426-jhph.png?raw=true)

-After completeing all these Painful steps, we finally pressed the submit button
+After completeing all these Painful steps, we finally pressed the submit button. with the submit button pressed, we were greeted by this screen